codewithkyle/craft-jitter/README.md

 | `fp-x`        | `0.5`                    | horizontal focus point          | `0` to `1`                             |
 | `fp-y`        | `0.5`                    | vertical focus point            | `0` to `1`                             |

-The `auto` format will return a `webp` image when the server can generated the format and clients browser supports the format.
+The `auto` format type will return a `webp` image when the server can generate the format and the client's browser supports the format.

 ## Roadmap